AdhocMan/rt_graph/README.md

 # RTGraph - Runtime Graph library for C++11

 RTGraph targets C++11 and above.
 It only relies on the C++ standard library and provides accurate runtime measurements, which are grouped by their identifier string and position in the call graph.
+Multiple statistic properties can be selected for a summary output and the entire graph can be exported to json.

 ## Example